bittorrent/BTIPs/BTIPS/BTIP-1.md

 ## Simple Summary

-BTFS adds a new command/API to downloads the files of a specific bittorrent seed or a magnent url.
+BTFS adds a new command/API to downloads the files of a specific bittorrent seed or a magnet URI scheme.

 ## Abstract